 - The stalks should not be dried out or wrinkled.

 How to store asparagus

-If the asparagus gets slimy it is spoiled and will need to be thrown away.
+If the Asparagus gets slimy, it is spoiled and must be thrown away.

 Is asparagus healthy?

 Asparagus is a healthy vegetable because it is high in fiber and it is a good source of folate and Vitamins A, C, E, and K. It also contains chromium.
 This essential trace mineral can improve insulin sensitivity and boost protein, carbohydrate, and lipid metabolism.

 Asparagus is also low in calories.
 One cup of cooked Asparagus contains only 40 calories!